zhuoqiang/goslate/README.rst

 .. contents:: :local:

-``goslate`` provides you *free* access to google translation service by querying google translation website.
+``goslate`` provides you *free* python API to google translation service by querying google translation website.

 It is: